PrithaSaha48/PrithaSaha48/README.md

-- 🔭 I’m currently working as WEB DEVELOPER.
+- 🔭 I’m currently working as Web Developer.
 - 🌱 I’m currently learning Advance Programming In Web Technology, Maching Learning And Python.
 -    Studying at American International University-Bangladeshy.
 - 👯 I’m looking to collaborate on  projects made with Python 🐍.